Frank N. Edmonds, Jr. Memorial Fellowship

 Frank Norman Edmonds, Jr. graduated with a BS degree in physics from Princeton University in 1941.
 He served as Captain in the US Air Corp from 1941-45.
 After the war, he resumed his academic studies at the University of Chicago and graduated in 1949 with a PhD in Astronomy.

-Edmonds began his academic career at the University of Missouri.
+Edmonds began his teaching career at the University of Missouri.
 He joined the faculty of The University of Texas at Austin in 1952 as Assistant Professor of Mathematics and Astronomy.
-In 1958, he became an Associate Professor in the newly formed, separate Department of Astronomy, serving as Associate Chair from 1959 to 1961.
+In 1958, he became an Associate Professor in the newly formed Department of Astronomy, serving as Associate Chair from 1959 to 1961.
 Edmonds was the only observational astronomer from UT to use McDonald Observatory for most of the 1950s and served as its Associate Director from 1960 to 1962.
 He then spent a year in France as a Guggenheim Fellow at the Section d’Astrophysique of the Observatoire de Paris in Meudon.

 Edmonds married Joan Mary McKinney in 1945 and the couple had two children, Cynthia Ann Torkelsen and Christopher Norman Edmonds.
 He died in Austin on September 3, 1986.